AnnaGenina/pyGravSphere/README.md

 You may have two data sets: one for photometry (positions) of the stars and one for kinematics (positions and velocities).
 In the following we'll assume that these are the same two datasets.

-So suppose you have a 3-column data file with x,y positions (***in parsecs***) on the sky and line-of-sight velocities with their errors.
+So suppose you have a 5-column data file with x,y positions (***in parsecs***) on the sky, line-of-sight velocities with their errors and relative weights of each star.

 For the purposes of testing, we recommend you try out one of the Gaia Challenge datasets http://astrowiki.ph.surrey.ac.uk/dokuwiki/doku.php?id=tests:sphtri:spherical